shevious/edx-documentation/ko_kr/open_edx_course_authors/source/getting_started/get_started.rst

   :depth: 1

-If you are creating a course to run on `edx.org`_ or `edX Edge`_, see :ref:`partnercoursestaff:Getting Started with Studio` in the *Building and Running an edX Course* guide.
+If you are creating a course to run on `edx.org`_ or `edX Edge`_, see :ref:`Getting Started with Studio` in the *Building and Running an edX Course* guide.

 .. _What is Studio?: